wolfjagger/polynomial_3-sat/README.md

-Note that if the number of remaining edge-sequences is less than the number initially constructed, but the number of vertex-sequences remains unchanged, it means that every literal belongs to at least one solution, but not every pair of literals belong to a solution.
+Note that if the number of remaining edge-sequences is less than the number initially constructed, but the number of vertex-sequences remains unchanged, it means that every literal belongs to at least one solution, but not every pair of literals belong to a solution together.
 Also note, that if the 3-SAT is satisfiable, then the number of S-sets must remain unchanged, since every S-set contains an edge-sequence for every solution.